- Home

 While it can be a good position for preventing snoring and sleep apnea, the benefits don’t stretch much further than that.

-Unfortunately, sleeping on your stomach can cause a lot of unnecessary strain on your muscles and joints, potentially causing neck, jaw, and back pain.
+Unfortunately, sleeping on your stomach can cause unnecessary strain on your muscles and joints, potentially causing neck, jaw, and back pain.
 If you’ve been waking up from lying on your front a bit sore and tired recently, this could be why.

 Research shows that sleeping on your stomach can also worsen symptoms of temporomandibular joint syndrome because it encourages teeth grinding and increases pressure on the head, neck, and jaw.

-However, if you enjoy sleeping on your stomach, there are ways to modify the position to help with reducing any potential downsides.
-This includes sleeping with a thinner pillow (or no pillow at all) to limit any stress on your neck, and placing a pillow underneath the lower stomach to help reduce back pain.
+However, if you enjoy sleeping on your stomach, there are ways to modify the position to help reduce any potential downsides.
+This includes sleeping with a thinner pillow (or no pillow at all) to limit stress on your neck and placing a pillow underneath the lower stomach to help reduce back pain.

 3. Lying flat on your back